tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 As discussed in {{protocol-overview}}, TLS generally uses a common set of messages for authentication, key confirmation, and handshake
 integrity: Certificate, CertificateVerify, and Finished.
-(The PSK binders also perform key confirmation, in a similar fashion.)
+(The PSK binders also perform key confirmation and handshake integrity (via PSKBinderEntry), in a similar fashion.)
 These three messages are always sent as the last messages in their handshake flight.
 The Certificate and CertificateVerify messages are only